 Emergency Department Efficiency

-This article appears in the December issue of HealthLeaders magazine.
+This article first appeared in the May 2016 issue of HealthLeaders magazine.